House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Conclusion

 Most screwdriver parts are pretty self-explanatory.
-However, it’s still useful to understand what they do, especially if you’re in the market for a tool that is as versatile as possible.
-Knowing the different parts will help you get the right toolset for your needs and pack as much possibility into as small a frame as you can.
+However, it’s still helpful to understand what they do, especially when shopping for screwdrivers.
+Knowing the different parts will help you get the right toolset for your needs.